 NvidiaCaffe and Chainer are also two open-source deep learning framework.
 Both have less than 300 unique contributors and no literature has been found regarding music genre classification, with the later being considered deprecated and entered in maintenance mode.

 All this information goal is to provide an informed decision in chapter 5.

+Audio Spectogram

+In order to understand the literature (see section 4.3), it is important to have an understanding of how deep learning models for music genre classification are feed.

+The deep learning model is typically feed with images.
+Audio can also be processed in the format of an image, by studying the audio spectrogram.

+A spectrogram is a representation of a signal that shows the evolution of the frequency spectrum in time (NVIDIA, 2021).

+A signal on the other hand, can be represented in the format of a waveform, which is simply an image representing one air signal.